Reuh/candran/README.md

 	end,

 	selfReference = () -- short function declaration, without self
-		return a -- no need for a prior local declaration using let end
+		return a -- no need for a prior local declaration when using let end
 }